ramaoutlook/AI-ML-GenAI-Learning-Journey/README.md

 💬 **Who else is optimizing their ETL workflows for AI-driven analytics?** Drop your thoughts below! 🚀

 ---
+# 🚀 Day 40 | AI/ML Learning Journey | March 31, 2025

+## 📚 Enrolled in Andrew Ng’s Machine Learning Specialization

+I have embarked on the **Machine Learning Specialization by Andrew Ng** on Coursera and completed **50% of the first module: Supervised Machine Learning**.
+This module covers fundamental ML concepts that power predictive models.

+### 🔍 Key Learnings:
+- **Linear Regression** – Understanding the relationship between input and output variables.
+- **Cost Function (Mean Squared Error)** – A performance metric for model accuracy.
+- **Gradient Descent** – Optimizing the model iteratively by minimizing errors.
+- **Feature Scaling** – Improving training efficiency through normalization.

+## 💡 Insight:
+Gradient Descent is more than just an optimization technique—it’s a **life philosophy**.
+Small, consistent steps toward improvement lead to remarkable success.

+### 🚀 What's Next?
+I am excited to continue mastering ML concepts and apply them to **AI-driven automation and solutions**.

+📌 Have you explored Machine Learning algorithms?
+What was your biggest "Aha!" moment?
+Share your thoughts!

+---
 ## Connect with Me 🔗
 📌 GitHub: [AI-ML-GenAI-Learning-Journey](https://github.com/ramaoutlook/AI-ML-GenAI-Learning-Journey)
 📌 LinkedIn: [Rama Krishna](https://www.linkedin.com/in/rama-krishna-ai-ml-genai/)